ArduPilot/ardupilot_wiki/dev/source/docs/code-overview-sensor-drivers.rst

 The example below shows how the Copter vehicle code pulls data from range finder (aka sonar, lidar) drivers.
 The Copter code's `scheduler <https://github.com/ArduPilot/ardupilot/blob/master/ArduCopter/Copter.cpp#L107>`__ calls the vehicle's read_rangefinder() method at 20Hz.
 Below is a picture of this method, the latest version can be seen in the `sensors.cpp <https://github.com/ArduPilot/ardupilot/blob/master/ArduCopter/sensors.cpp>`__ file.
-The rangefinder.update() and rangefinder.distance_cm() methods are calls into the driver's front-end.
+The rangefinder.update() method is a call into the driver's front-end.

 .. image:: ../images/code-overview-sensor-driver1.png